 What happens during circumcision?

-In circumcision, a movable flap of skin that encloses the glans of the male limb (foreskin) is removed in whole or in part in a small surgical procedure.
+In baby circumcision Adelaide, a movable flap of skin that encloses the glans of the male limb (foreskin) is removed in whole or in part in a small surgical procedure.
 This procedure can be performed both under local anesthesia and under general anesthesia.

 What are medical reasons of circumcision from a Circumcision doctor point of view